-

 - Spot checks of payments to vendors with prepayments should be performed regularly to verify that no overpayments were made.

 For transactions such as rent, maintenance and service contracts, and insurance premiums, where contracts are annual and amounts are relatively stable from month to month and from year to year, it is not necessary to raise a prepayment, even though payment will be made prior to receiving the services.
 These items can be processed via a regular PO with immediate receipting for the value of the prepayment required.
-At year end, the Office of Financial Resource Management (OFRM) will provide necessary guidance for any adjustments needed to reallocate expenses to prepaid assets, depending on materiality.
+At year end, the Office of Financial Resource Management (OFM) will provide necessary guidance for any adjustments needed to reallocate expenses to prepaid assets, depending on materiality.

 In addition, the following payments should not be treated as prepayments: security deposits; staff advances; non-refundable deposits; and advances to Sub-recipients.